.png)

 Feel free to Contact Us and we are happy to help!

-The cemeteries are within the boundaries of the Muscogee Creek Reservation, and the Tribal Historic Preservation Officer (THPO) for the Muscogee Creek Nation has to review, comment on, and ultimately approve the nominations.
-According to the Nation's constitution, these cemeteries must be protected and recognized by the National Park Service as Traditional Cultural Properties (TCPs).
+Are you passionate about preserving history and culture?
+Join the Creek Freedmen Cemetery Preservation Committee and help us protect our most sacred land.
+Your tax-deductible donation can make a real difference.
+Thomas Smith cemetery and Old Union Agency are located within the boundaries of the Muscogee Creek Reservation, and the Tribal Historic Preservation Officer (THPO) for the Muscogee Creek Nation has to review, comment on, and ultimately approve the nominations.
+According to the Muscogee Creek Nation constitution, these cemeteries must be protected and recognized by the National Park Service as Traditional Cultural Properties (TCPs).
 The THPO's comments and approval are due in July.
 Join us in preserving and honoring our heritage!
+Contact us contactus@freedmenmuseum.com to join the team!